flowroute/flowroute-numbers-php/README.md

 		}
 ```

-8. Save the file.
+4. Save the file.

 	The Controllers point automatically to **Configuration.php**, so there is no need to do anything else with this file.

 ## Controllers<a name=controllers></a>

-This SDK describes the following Controllers:
+This following sections describe **flowroute-numbers-php** Controllers:

 *	[`PurchasablePhoneNumbersController`](#purchaseno)